Following are answers to questions frequently asked about the off-campus study application process.

 question: Can you suggest scholarships for studying abroad?

 answer: Definitely!
 The Off-Campus Study Funding page has information about scholarships and funding for study abroad.
 When the Off-Campus Programs office learns of a new funding source, it's posted to this page.
 This is a good place to start your search.

 When you are considering your options for studying abroad, an important stop for many students is to meet with LU's Financial Aid office.
 It is best to meet with them once you have your program options narrowed to one or two programs and they can walk you through how your regular Lawrence aid package would apply and what cost differences you could expect.

 How will courses and credit apply to my Lawrence record?

 question: How will courses, grades, and credit from an affiliated off-campus program apply to my Lawrence academic record?

 answer: Courses, credit, and grades from a Lawrence-sponsored or Lawrence-affiliated off-campus program will apply to your LU academic record automatically and will be treated as Lawrence credit.
 This means students do not need to petition for transfer credit and the coursework will apply to your LU record and GPA.
 Courses on Lawrence-sponsored programs (London Centre and Francophone Seminar in Dakar, Senegal) are offered directly through Lawrence departmental offerings.
-Students should consult the Credit, Course load, and Grade Information sheet for more information.
+Students should consult the Academic Resources for information on course loads and credit conversion.

 How do I select courses to take at a local university when their course schedule isn't yet available?